Tamales, a Mexican cuisine staple, are in high demand during the holidays. Learn how to make delicious tamales quickly in your Instant Pot!

 And although they aren’t the most healthy, they are definitely a holiday tradition for many.

 We love our Instant Pot – it is similar to a Pressure Cooker, except that instead of running on your stove, it’s electric.
 And while that might not interest some, it’s better in some cases because it has more safety features than a regular stovetop cooker.

 I thought it would be fun to make a small batch, and show you how this machine can literally steam them in 25 minutes.
-Obviously there IS prep work involved, but all in all, a HUGE time saver and for us I think it was a whopping 1 hour start to finish… including washing dishes.
+Obviously there is always prep work involved, but all in all, a huge time saver!

-If you can make the chicken (or .. your meat) ahead of time then it’s a bonus – I started with Frozen Chicken – in which case I took it directly OUT of the freezer, and put it in the Instant Pot and had 4 Breasts cooked in 20 minutes.
+If you can make the chicken ahead of time then it’s a bonus!
+I started with frozen chicken – in which case I took it directly out of the freezer, and put it in the Instant Pot and had 4 Breasts cooked in 20 minutes.